JayJaewonYoo/AER201-Microcontroller/README.md

 - Mini Vibration Motor - 10mm
 - DC Motors

+Note, operator inputs of high values have not been tested extensively and could contain bugs.

 For more information on the code, refer to the file "FinalReport_MicrocontrollerSections_JayJaewonYoo" which details the purpose and functionality of each section of the code.
 This file refers to Appendix E which is not included.
 Appendix E is simply a copy of the code and line numbers specified for Appendix E match that of main.c.